 This book is a complete guide about personal investing, how to save money and how to invest it.
 I think it is a really good book, well-written and full of very good advice.
 The book is full of quotes from other financial figures and uses facts to support every argument.
 It is not perfect.
 It is very well suited to U.S. investor, less practical for international investors.
 But it still is a book I would recommend to anyone serious about investing.

-What is really good about this book is that it is very complete, it covers a lot of different subjects and contains really tangible advice that you can follow.
+What is really good about The Bogleheads Guide to Investing is that it is very complete, it covers a lot of different subjects and contains really tangible advice that you can follow.

 This book contains several very important messages:

 - Avoid debt: This one is a no-brainer :P The first thing you can do to improve your finances is to get rid of debt.
 If you can, you should, of course, avoid debt in the first place.

 - You should start to invest early: By the power of compounding, starting early even with small sums will amount to a large amount.
 If you get some percent of improvement each year, this improvement should be compounding each year.
 That means that each year the interest is getting better.

 - Know what you are buying: This one is very important.
 You should only consider investing in assets that you actually understand.
 If you do not understand an asset, you should not invest, you should always research before you invest or seek advice